FlyingPress Review: I Ditched WP Rocket After 10 Years for This!

 Cons

-• FlyingCDN is an additional cost ($7.5/month per 10M requests) on top of the plugin license.
+- FlyingCDN is an additional cost ($10/month per site, 100 GB bandwidth included) on top of the plugin license.

 Summary

 FlyingPress is the best WordPress caching plugin I have used.
 I switched from WP Rocket after 10 years and have not looked back.
 It delivers the best Core Web Vitals scores based on Chrome UX data, includes built-in CDN (FlyingCDN), and handles image optimization natively.
 The only gaps are documentation depth and lack of regex for unused CSS removal.
-At $49/year for a single site, it is cheaper than WP Rocket and outperforms it on every metric I track.
+At $59/year for a single site, it matches WP Rocket’s price while outperforming it on every metric I track and bundling CDN, image optimization, and bloat removal natively.

 Is FlyingPress better than WP Rocket?

 For raw performance, yes.
-FlyingPress delivers better Core Web Vitals scores based on Chrome UX Report data, includes built-in CDN and image optimization, and costs $10/year less.
-WP Rocket has a better interface and larger community, so it depends on whether you prioritize performance or ecosystem.
+FlyingPress delivers better Core Web Vitals scores based on Chrome UX Report data and includes CDN integration and image optimization at the same $59 entry price.
+WP Rocket has a more polished interface and a larger community, so it depends on whether you prioritize performance or ecosystem.

 Does FlyingPress work with Cloudflare?